Tambacounda: Geography

 Tambacounda is situated on the sparsely populated sahélien plains of eastern Senegal.

 Nearby towns include Madina Maboule, Koukari, Yoro Sankoule, Sambadian, Djidje Kounda, Afia Seno, Saare Boylii and Kanderi Niana.

 Climate

-Tambacounda has a tropical savanna climate (Köppen Aw), bordering upon a hot semi-arid climate (BSh).
+Tambacounda has a hot semi-arid climate (BSh).
 Like most of West Africa, the area has two seasons, the rainy season from June to October, characterized by heat, humidity and storms, and the sweltering, rainless dry season from November to May.
 The average precipitation is 742 mm.